 As role models, the ambassadors will share their experiences and their successes; they will also be honest about the challenges they faced studying a modern language.

 Information for schools

-In partnership with SCILT and the University of Stirling, the Language Ambassadors Programme provides support to schools through organising visits, on-site or virtual, from teams of two or three students from a variety of years and degrees.
+The Strathclyde Language Ambassadors programme provides support to schools through organising on-site visits from teams of two or three students from a variety of years and degrees.
 These range from French and Spanish, to Law and a Modern Language, and our master's degree in International Business and a Modern Language.

 As a basic package, a team of Language Ambassadors will offer a presentation about the benefits of studying a foreign language followed by a Q&A session.
 The presentation will generally focus on the students' experiences as language learners, including living and working abroad as well as transitioning from high school to university.

 Where possible, our students work with their former secondary school to provide pupils with role models they can easily relate to, through the familiarity of shared school experiences.